 Microwave your cheese to save time.
 Could you make the dough on the stove-top?
 Sure.
 I microwave the butter and cheese to save time and lower the risk of burning the cheese when I inevitably get distracted.
 Two minutes is normally perfect, but I recommend starting with 90 seconds just in case you have a more potent microwave than I. Let the cheese mixture cool briefly and then add the egg.
 Stir with a spatula to incorporate the egg into the melted cheese.
 Add your dry ingredients and then mix by hand.
 I have used a hand-held mixer, but this ends up being more of a hindrance than a help.
 The dough will get caught up in the mixer blades almost immediately, so you'll spend more time pulling it off.
 Get your hands dirty instead.
 You'll end up that way regardless.

 Rolling out a thin crust is easier than you think.
 I know the scary part of making pizza crust is the shaping part.
 Whenever I made a regular wheat-based crust, I normally ended up with a misshapen and mangled dough ball with holes in it.
 Shaping your crust is easy with this keto pizza dough.
-Put down a large sheet of parchment paper, oil it (I use a spray avocado oil, but you can also use coconut if you don’t mind the taste), and flatten your dough to a round disk.
+Put down a large sheet of parchment paper, oil it (I use a spray avocado oil, but you can also use coconut if you don't mind the taste), and flatten your dough to a round disk.
 Place a second piece of parchment on top.
-Using a rolling pin, roll out to about a quarter inch in thickness.
+Using a rolling pin, roll out to slightly less than one-quarter inch to one-eighth inch in thickness.
+Honestly, as thin as possible without it tearing is best.
+The thinner you can go, the crispier it will be.
 The top piece of parchment should pull right off.
 Roll up your edges to form a barrier for the sauce.

 Preheat your pizza stone or baking tray.
 I always make sure that I have a hot surface waiting in the oven before pre-baking the crust.
 You'll get a much crispier result than if you just slide the already topped pizza into the oven.
 If you follow this step, just be ready to remove the crust in order to top it.
 I do not recommend trying to pull out your pizza crust by the parchment only.
 I've dropped many a pizza on the floor this way.
 After losing several pizzas this way, I just resigned myself to carefully removing the entire pizza stone in order to top the crust.